-- 3. As both shrinkage and creep models are specified in AASHTO, CEB-FIP, EUROCODE 2, IRC, JTG 3362 and MC10, usually, the shrinkage model is used with the creep model specified in the same design code.
+- 3. As both shrinkage and creep models are specified in AASHTO, CEB-FIP, EUROCODE 2, IRC, JTG 3362, MC10, AS5100.5 and NZS3101, usually, the shrinkage model is used with the creep model specified in the same design code.
 However, mixing shrinkage and creep models from different design codes, or using any shrinkage model above with the Chinese creep model for hydraulic structures since the Chinese code does not provide one, is allowed.
 A warning message will be issued. - 4.
+The reinforcement percentage used in the AS5100.5 and NZS3101 model should only be non-zero when any reinforcement is not already accounted for in the model. - 5.
 Parameter ias is only required by EUROCODE 2 and IRC.